Mexico opposition officials targeted by government spying: report

 Anaya, PAN Senator Roberto Gil Zuarth and Fernando Rodriguez, the PAN's communications secretary, received infectious messages in June 2016, when lawmakers were discussing anti-corruption legislation, the report said.

-The PAN officials did not immediately respond to a request for comment.
+The PAN officials did not immediately respond to a request for comment on the report, which was published on Citizen Lab's website: bit.ly/2sl8UiH.

 Pena Nieto's office said in a statement that it "categorically refuses to allow any of its agencies to carry out surveillance or intervention of communications" except for fighting organized crime or national security threats, and only with court authorization.